TeddyO323/alx-frontend/0x00-html_advanced/README.md

 Copy the contents of `11-styleguide.html` into `13-styleguide.html`
 - After the existing section containing Headings, create a new section in the main.
 - In this section, create a header.
-- Inside the header, create a level 2 heading with text "Paragraph."
+- Inside the header, create a level 2 heading with text `"Paragraph.`"
 - After the header:
-  - Add a level 2 heading with text "Heading with a subtitle."
+  - Add a level 2 heading with text `"Heading with a subtitle.`"
-  - Add a paragraph with text "This is my subtitle."
+  - Add a paragraph with text `"This is my subtitle.`"
-  - Add another paragraph with text: "Nunc lacinia ante nunc ac lobortis.
+  - Add another paragraph with text: `"Nunc lacinia ante nunc ac lobortis.
 Interdum adipiscing gravida odio porttitor sem non mi integer non faucibus ornare mi ut ante amet placerat aliquet.
-Volutpat eu sed ante lacinia sapien lorem accumsan varius montes viverra nibh in adipiscing blandit tempus accumsan."
+Volutpat eu sed ante lacinia sapien lorem accumsan varius montes viverra nibh in adipiscing blandit tempus accumsan.`"

 **Repo:**